huwlloyd-mmu/intro-to-c-/week2notes.md

 ## Initializer lists

-Another piece of syntax we will use is class initilizer lists.
+Another piece of syntax we will use is class initializer lists.
 This is a way of initializing the class fields in a constructor.
-There are some advantages to using them over just assigning the variables in the constructor and in any case it's idiomatic to use this syntax, so we will use it when we can.
+There are some advantages to using them over just assigning the variables in the constructor and in any case it's idiomatic nowadays to use this syntax, so we will use it when we can.
 Here's an example, using the person class:

 ```c++
 class Person